vbaumes/React-native-exam/README.md

 ## Stack
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

-You need to run :
+You need to install the node modules by running on the terminal:

 `npm i`

+You need to change the ip address on saveInCloud function in MyIcons.tsx file with the address ip of the computer running the server.

-To start you need to run :
+Then, to start you need to run :

 `expo start`